-The Lao passport currently ranks on the 90th place according to the Guide Passport Ranking Index.
+The Lao passport is currently ranked 90th place on the Guide Passport Index.
 It is considered to be on the lower end of Passport Rankings in the world.
-Lao passport holders have visa-free access and visas on arrival to only 50 countries including Indonesia, Malaysia, Iran and Kenya.
-There are 176 destinations for which a Lao passport holder requires to obtain a visa prior to traveling.
+Lao passport holders have visa-free access and visas on arrival to only 48 destinations including Indonesia and Malaysia.
+There are 181 destinations for which a Lao passport holder requires to obtain a visa prior to traveling.
 This high visa requirement results in a low mobility score.
 For major destinations such as the USA and the European Union, Lao citizens require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and a return flight ticket.

 Laos overall population is over 7.1 million people making it the 35th most populous country in Asia.
 The capital of the nation is Vientiane.
 It is also the most populous city with around 948,477 inhabitants.
 Other important towns are Savannakhet and Pakxe.
 The largest airport is Watty International Airport (VTE).
 It provides Laos with access to many destinations around Asia but lacks intercontinental flights.